West Windsor, New Jersey: 2000 census

 As of the 2000 Census, 8.31% of West Windsor's residents identified themselves as being of Chinese ancestry.
 This was the fourth highest percentage of people with Chinese ancestry in any place in New Jersey with 1,000 or more residents identifying their ancestry.

 There were 7,282 households, out of which 50.4% had children under the age of 18 living with them, 75.3% were married couples living together, 5.1% had a female householder with no husband present, and 17.8% were non-families.
 14.6% of all households were made up of individuals, and 2.8% had someone living alone who was 65 years of age or older.
 The average household size was 3.01 and the average family size was 3.36.

 In the township the population was spread out, with 31.8% under the age of 18, 4.4% from 18 to 24, 31.4% from 25 to 44, 26.2% from 45 to 64, and 6.2% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females, there were 98.3 males.
 For every 100 females age 18 and over, there were 95.8 males.

 The median income for a household in the township was $116,335, and the median income for a family was $127,877.
 Males had a median income of $100,000 versus $56,002 for females.
 The per capita income for the township was $48,511.
 About 2.0% of families and 2.5% of the population were below the poverty line, including 2.4% of those under age 18 and 2.3% of those age 65 or over.

 Economy

-NRG Energy has its corporate headquarters in West Windsor.
+West Windsor's economy includes a mix of corporate, retail and local services.
+NRG Energy, a company specializing in electricity generation and retail, has its corporate headquarters located in West Windsor.

+The township benefits from its proximity to New York City and Philadelphia, making it an attractive location for businesses and sectors such as finance, technology, and healthcare.
+Several small and medium-sized enterprises operate within the township, ranging from local startups to regional offices of larger corporations.
+Retail centers, such as the MarketFair in West Windsor, and the nearby Quaker Bridge Mall in Lawrence Township, also drive commerce and attract customers from surrounding communities.

+Agriculture remains a small but notable part of West Windsor's economy, with local farms contributing to the region's farmers' markets and community-supported agriculture programs.
+These farms offer fresh produce and promote agricultural practices that appeal to environmentally-conscious residents.
+The township's support for green initiatives and environmentally-friendly policies has also made it an appealing place for businesses and residents focused on sustainability.